IsWladi/Learning-IT/web_astro/src/content/docs/containers/docker/examples/fastapi/task1/index.md

 ---
-title: FastAPI Task #1 Solution
+title: "Docker with FastAPI Task Solution #1"
-description: Run a basic FastAPI app inside a Docker container using `uv`
+description: "Run a basic FastAPI app inside a Docker container using `uv`"
 ---

-# ✅ Task #1: Solution
+## ✅ Solution

 If you've explored the docs and experimented a bit — great job!